GabrielBalabanResearch/TCRpower/README.md

 * numdifftools (0.9.39)
 * jupyter-notebook (6.1.5)

 The package version numbers in brackets are known to be compatible with TCRPower, but other versions may work as well.
+If you would like to keep these packages seperate from the rest of your system you can use a package manager like [Miniconda](https://docs.conda.io/) to run TCRPower in a virtual environment.

 Once you have the dependencies you can run